-When adjusting throttle linkage, it should be kept in mind that the throttle linkage actuates other linkage connected to the stator control valve in the transmission.
-Also, all cars have a dash pot to prevent engine stalling from rapid release of the accelerator pedal.
+When adjusting throttle linkage on automatic transmission cars, it should be kept in mind that the throttle linkage actuates other linkage connected to the stator control valve in the transmission.
+Also, all automatic transmission cars have a dash pot to prevent engine stalling from rapid release of the accelerator pedal.
 Many times a stator linkage adjustment and a dash pot adjustment are also required when adjusting throttle linkage.